 The Oswego Presbyterian Church opens its new building on Ill.
 Route 25 just north of Oswego.
 They sell their old building at Madison and Benton Street to the Oswego Baptist Church.

 1968: Shuler’s Drug Store moves to their new commercial building at the northeast corner of Main and Jackson Street in downtown Oswego, the former location of Zentmyer Ford.
+The Oswego Ledger moves into Shuler’s former location at 64 Main Street.

 St. Anne’s Catholic Church dedicates their new church building on Boulder Hill Pass near Oswego’s new Windcrest Subdivision.
 The striking, modernistic structure quickly becomes an area landmark.